THE LITTLE THINGS

 - adopt a positive attitude

 I met someone once because someone else said to me, “Why don’t you meet him?”
-It was in a business context, I hadn’t seen the point and didn’t want to give up my time for it.
+It was in a business context, I hadn’t really seen the point and didn’t want to give up my time for it.
 The older I get, the more careful I am about what and who I make time for.
 That doesn’t mean that there aren’t days like this morning when I distract myself senselessly without limits.
-But nowadays I am more sceptical about outside requests – no matter how well-intentioned.
-At some point, there was a gap in the calendar and I thought, why not?!
-It’s only lunch and you have to eat anyway.
-And so I met with Arno Schultchen, owner of the design agency design for human nature – and some people will now think ‘What, Arno doesn’t know her?
-It doesn’t matter.
+But I’m more skeptical about outside requests today – no matter how well-intentioned.
+At some point there was a gap in the calendar and I thought, why not?!
+It’s just lunch and you have to eat anyway.
+And so I met with Arno Schultchen, owner of the design agency design for human nature – and some will now think ‘How, Arno doesn’t know them?!’
+No matter.
 There are many people you don’t know.
-To say it in advance: it was one of the most entertaining lunches I’ve ever had.
+To say it in advance: it was one of the most entertaining lunches I ever had.
 And Arno coined a phrase that is still etched in my brain today.
 Simply because it is so true and so good.

 “Happiness is the overcoming of an obstacle.”

 How did he come up with it?
-He told me about a job his design agency had done for the state of Schleswig Holstein.
-Instead of a campaign, they had developed a Strandkorb – a typical German hooded beach chair in which you could spend the night.
-In the German newspaper Süddeutsche the journalist Silke Pfersdorf wrote about the experience in an article called “Heroine of the Night”.
-So as the title suggests it does take a bit of effort to be out at night alone by the sea.
-But it makes you very happy once you’ve done it.
+He told me about a job his design firm had done for the state of Schleswig Holstein.
+Instead of a campaign, they had developed a beach chair in which you can spend the night.
+And for those who haven’t done that yet and can’t get around to it right now, I recommend the article by Silke Pfersdorf in the Süddeutsche.
+N. The title says it all: “Heroine of the Night.
+It takes a bit of effort to be outside at night, alone with yourself and the sea.
+And it makes you very happy once you’ve done it.
 And of course, there are other obstacles than spending the night in nature.
-In pandemic times, the list of barriers just seems endless.
-If we come out of this healthy and economically stable, that will make us happy and grateful.
-And hopefully, we will also appreciate the little things more again.
+We live in Corona times.
+The list of obstacles to overcome now is endless.
+If we come out of this in good health and have somehow made it economically, that will make us happy and grateful.
+And hopefully we will appreciate the little things more again.

-Thank you, Arno, for your time and this inspirational sentence.
+In this sense: thank you Arno for your time and for this sentence.